ralph-irving/gsplus/README.md

 Once you have started the emulator, F4 is used to configure ROM and disk locations and MUCH more.

+# Enabling Host FST Support
+Host FST support is a really nifty feature that provides access to your host filesystem from the GS/OS finder.
+There are two pieces that must work together for your computer to show up on the GS/OS desktop.
+One is that you must configure Host FST support (F4).
+You ALSO need to install a few files into your virtual IIgs hard drive.
+These files are supplied on the host.mli.po disk image (included in this repository) that you must mount inside GS/OS.
+Detailed instructions are provided by the project maintainer at https://github.com/ksherlock/host-fst

 # Build instructions

 ## OS X dependencies